luqmanbarry/git-repositories-migration/README.md

     repo3
    EOF
    ```
-3. Set the variables in the repo-migration.sh file
+3. Set the variables in the repo-migration.sh or repo_migration.py file
    ```sh
    # Configuration - Set these variables before running the script
    # LEAVE OUT https://